PHPExpertsInc/dockerize/README.md

 * redis
 * snmp
 * xmlrpc
+* Oracle ext-oci

-The `phpexperts/php:VERSION-oracle` images contain everything in the full image plus drivers for Oracle (ext-oci8),
+The `phpexperts/php:VERSION-full` images contain everything in the full image plus drivers for Oracle (ext-oci8),

 If you need an extension that is not available in the `full` build, please create an Issue at GitHub.